kthurman59/kthurman59/README.md

 * 🌍  I'm based in St. Louis
 * ✉️  You can contact me at [kthurman59@gmail.com](mailto:kthurman59@gmail.com)
-* 🧠  I'm learning Go
+* 🧠  I'm learning Python and Go
-* 🧠  I'm learning kernel hacking
+* 🧠  I can work in MERN (MongoDB, Express, React, Node), Python.
+I am able to learn any other stack fast.
-* 🤝  I'm open to collaborating
+* 🤝  I love to collaborate
-* 🤝  I'm currently collaborating on the St. Louis Coffee and Chat chapter website
 * ⚡  I also really love Linux
-* ⚡  Currently Reading "Thinking Recursively" By Eric S. Roberts
+* ⚡  Currently Reading "Thinking Recursively" By Eric S. Roberts, " Into to Algortihms 4th edition" (this is the one most CS courses use), and "Classic Computer Science problems in Python".

 ### Skills